Identity thief leaves victim with huge cellphone bill - National - NZ Herald News

 Now she is questioning why Spark did not do more to check the identity of the person who was able to set up an account with just a name and date of birth.

-But Spark spokeswoman Chloe Vaughan says that in Foote's case internal processes were not followed properly and the company not only recognised this error but had taken steps to prevent it happening again.
+But Spark spokeswoman Chloe Vaughan says in Ms Foote's case, internal processes were not followed properly and the company not only recognised this error but have taken steps to prevent it happening again.

-Foote told the Rotorua Daily Post she only found out by chance that she had been a victim of fraud when she tried to change electricity providers and was refused because of her credit rating.
+Ms Foote told the Rotorua Daily Post she only found out by chance that she had been a victim of fraud when she tried to change electricity providers and was declined because of her credit rating.

 "At this point I was completely confused because I had never had a Spark account so I rang [Spark] and they confirmed an account had been set up over the phone using my name and date of birth.